-In today’s world there are so many choices.
+In today’s world, there are so many choices.
 Do you want pizza or pasta, coffee or tea, aluminum or steel?
 We aren’t qualified to debate the first two, but we know a thing or two about railing!

 Each of these choices requires careful evaluation in order to make the proper decision for you at any given time.
 However, your selection of railing material is of critical importance, after all you always have tomorrow to eat something else for lunch, but a larger decision such as railing has long-term ramifications.
-Let’s take a quick dive into a few of the many factors at play when looking at the aluminum vs. other metals for a railing solution.
+Let’s take a quick dive into a few of the many factors at play when looking at aluminum vs. other metals for a railing solution.

 When it comes to selecting building products for your home or commercial location, it’s a long-term commitment and railing is no different.
 As with anything, there is a definite long-term maintenance cost associated with a railing system…. and this cost is dramatically different depending upon the material you choose.
 Rusting, cracking, and warping are common annoyances that greet steel or iron railings within a relatively short timeframe.
-And not just rust on your railing, but rust stains on your cement unless maintained regularly!
+And not just rust on your railing, but rust stains on your concrete unless maintained regularly!
 The only way to prevent these changes from happening is a steady diet of maintenance, repainting, and luck.

 On the other hand, aluminum railing requires little to no maintenance at all.
-Depending upon the location of the installation, periodic cleaning might help keep your install looking pristine, but the structural integrity will remain rigid with no work required by you at all.
+Depending upon the location of the installation, periodic cleaning might help keep your installation looking pristine, but the structural integrity will remain rigid with no work required by you at all.
 Unlike steel and iron, aluminum does not oxidize, guarding against rust and the pitfalls that the ugly orange stuff brings when it shows up.

 Unlike aluminum, steel/iron rusts and weakens when exposed